 Values & Vision

 VISION 2030 is a project currently underway to elaborate the society’s guiding values and create a collective vision for our future.
+Until the visioning workshop planned as part of that project can be held (currently postponed due to COVID-19), the VFSS Board has adopted a set of Interim Values (Infographic) to guide the operations and activities of the society.

 The VFSS is a Society incorporated in the province of British Columbia.
 It is governed according to its Constitution and Bylaws by a volunteer Board of Directors, elected from the membership annually.